Guides

 Summing up

-While we can’t recommend specific cards for your circumstances, this guide will help you by outlining your main options.
-Paying the ATO directly isn’t the best way to earn points anymore, due to the limited range of banks and cards that offer points on ATO payments.
+While we can’t recommend specific cards for your circumstances, this guide may help by outlining some of the main options.
+Paying the ATO directly generally isn’t the best way to earn points anymore, due to the limited range of banks and cards that offer points on ATO payments.

-Instead, consider using a third-party payment processor like Pay.com.au or Sniip to make the most of your rewards card.
-You’ll most likely pay a slightly higher fee, but you’ll earn full credit card points.
+Instead, consider using a third-party payment processor like Pay.com.au or Sniip to make the most of a rewards card.
+You’ll most likely pay a slightly higher fee, but could earn full credit card points.

 Given most of us will probably have to pay significant amounts to the ATO anyway, maximising a rewards-earning credit card is a great way to get rewarded sooner.
 Just be sure to always check the fees and crunch the numbers first.